 “Our worker well-being initiatives have helped make us the employer of choice and the vendor of choice.
 We have 80% of workers returning after the Chinese New Year, and more partnerships with multinational brands.”

 — Mr Tong, Factory HR Manager

-While worker well-being initiatives are by no means new to the manufacturing industry, in recent years there has been a shift towards such programs that is shaping industry standards and moving beyond audits for compliance that address issues relating to labor standards, like working conditions and wages, and more towards investing in the well-being of workers.
-Such initiatives including female worker empowerment, career development, parent worker training, on site summer programs for migrant parents and community focused programs.
+While worker well-being initiatives are by no means new to the manufacturing industry, in recent years there has been a shift towards such programs that are shaping industry standards and moving beyond audits for compliance that address issues relating to labor standards, like working conditions and wages, and more towards investing in the well-being of workers.
+Such initiatives including female worker empowerment, career development, parent worker training, on-site summer programs for migrant parents and community-focused programs.
 Some of these programs extend beyond the factory walls to supporting elderly parents and children of workers.

 This shift is lifting industry standards from something that used to be a voluntary CSR project to one that is more towards mandatory actions.
 There is a move from compliance-driven models in which companies periodically police supplier factories to see if they are complying with minimal standards, towards a more holistic business model which acknowledges that happy workers who are invested in make for a better workplace and higher business performance.

 One recent example of this shift can be seen in the Social & Labor Convergence Project (SLCP), a project that aims to develop a framework for social and labor compliance in the apparel and footwear supply chain.
 This project moves the industry away from excessive audits and towards more sustainable social and labor improvements.
 The project is expected to accelerate positive impact in the supply chain by allowing stakeholders to identify opportunities for improvement and track progress.
 This is but one example of a move away from the compliance-focused approach to supply chain strategy.